GOP aims to revive Fauci attacks after email trove released

 The former president disagrees.
 While in office, Trump, who disdained the scientist’s popularity, frequently flouted Fauci’s recommendations on battling COVID-19 by playing down the severity of the pandemic and often touting unproven scientific remedies, including a malaria drug and even injecting disinfectant.
 And he frequently tried to undermine Fauci’s credibility by refusing to acknowledge the evolution in scientists’ understanding of the virus and how it spread, which informed guidance about policies like masking.

-Trump is expected to yet again go after Fauci when he returns to the public stage in a speech in North Carolina on Saturday night.
+Trump went after Fauci again on Saturday night when he returned to the public stage in a speech in North Carolina.
 He sees the emails as further vindication that he was right about the doctor, according to an adviser who spoke on condition of anonymity to describe private conversations.

-“There are a lot of questions that must be answered by Dr. Fauci,” Trump said in a statement this week.
-“What did Dr. Fauci know about ‘gain of function’ research, and when did he know it?”

-“Gain of function” refers to enhancing the severity or transmissibility of a virus.
+“He’s a great promoter,” Trump said about Fauci.
+“Not a great doctor, but he’s a hell of a promoter.
+He likes television more than any politician in this room. … But he’s been wrong on almost every issue.”

 House Republican Whip Rep. Steve Scalise said on Fox Business Network on Thursday that Fauci “needs to be brought in under oath to answer questions” about the emails, while Elise Stefanik, R-N.Y., now the No. 3 Republican in the House, blasted out a fundraising email with the subject line “FIRE FAUCI.”